 Katie's research focuses on physical modeling of tsunami flows and sediment deposits, with interests in paleotsunami field studies and flow reconstruction of ancient tsunamis, storm surge, and floods from preserved deposit characteristics.

 My dissertation focuses on the analysis of the architecture, stratigraphy, sedimentology of shelf-edge deltas and the connectivity between these features and other depositional systems on the adjacent slope and basin floor.
 Primarily through the study of outcrop examples of shelf-edge strata, my work addresses the role of processes at the shelf edge in delivery of sediment to the deep water, a fundamental step in the formation of deep-water hydrocarbon reservoirs.

 Baiyuan is currently working on pore pressure prediction within dipping reservoirs.
 She will systematically study the effects of reservoir relief, mudstone properties, and 3D geometry on reservoir pressure.
 She will also develop simple approaches to predict the in-situ reservoir pressure.

 |Brad T Gooch|

 Currently, I am a PhD student working at the University of Texas Institute for Geophysics.
-I am researching coupled subglacial hydrology and basin-scale geothermal heat dynamics of East Antarctica via numerical modeling and geophysical observations.
-My expertise/interests include: Near-Surface Applied Geophysics Hydrogeology Reservoir Characterization and Modeling Cryosphere Heat Transfer Coupled to Subsurface Fluid Flow Inverse Theory
+I am researching the importance of groundwater and geothermal heat flow on the dynamics of the East Antarctic Ice Sheet via numerical modeling and geophysical observations.
+My expertise/interests include: Near-Surface Applied Geophysics Hydrogeology Heat Transfer Coupled to Subsurface Fluid Flow Cryospheric Science Reservoir Characterization and Modeling Inverse Theory